 - a.
-Is the program a function of governance? - b.
-Did you adopt an innovation and contextualize/adapt it to local conditions? - c.
-Did you improve processes and delivery of an existing idea?
+Did you adopt an innovation and contextualize/adapt it to local conditions? - b.
+Did you improve processes and delivery of an existing idea? - c.

-- d.
 What is the new idea/product/service introduced by the program?
 Did the program introduce a new way of doing things?
-What is the value-added of the program? - e.
-Did the innovation transform the culture and governance in the program and the LGU? - f.
+What is the value-added of the program? - d.
+Did the innovation transform the culture and governance in the program and the LGU? - e.
 Are there technological and digital innovations introduced by the program?
 Is the program ICTenabled?